 Laurent Lévy has extensive experience in corporate disputes, mainly in the areas of oil, gas, air & space and finance industries.

-He is a Council member of the ICC Institute of World Business Law, a member of the Association Suisse de l’Arbitrage and of the Milan Club of Arbitrators.
-He is also a former Vice-President of the ICC Court of International Arbitration and a former member and Vice-President of the London Court of International Arbitration.
+He is a Council member of the ICC Institute of World Business Law, a member of the Association Suisse de l’Arbitrage and a former member of the Milan Club of Arbitrators.
+He currently serves as the President of the Court of Arbitration of the Casablanca International Mediation and Arbitration Centre (CIMAC), and is a former Vice-President of the ICC Court of International Arbitration and a former member and Vice-President of the London Court of International Arbitration (LCIA).

 Since 2007 he has been a visiting professor at the School of Law, Queen Mary, University of London.